Men of the Immaculata

 The Men of the Immaculata (MOTI) was founded in 2017 in the Diocese of Baton Rouge.
 It is an organization that hosts annual Catholic men's conferences.
-Scott L. Smith, Jr. is currently serving as the Chairman of the Men of the Immaculata.
+Scott L. Smith, Jr. is the chairman.

-The organization's annual conference program, edited by Scott L. Smith, Jr., is The Catholic ManBook.
+The organization's annual conference program, edited by Smith, is The Catholic ManBook.

 2021 Conference

 The 2021 Men of the Immaculata conference will include Deacon Harold Burke-Sivers, Dr. Allen Hunt, and Father Reuben Dykes as speakers.
 The 2021 theme is "St. Joseph, Pillar of Families, Protector of the Church, and Terror of Demons".
-Attendees will be encouraged to undertake the Consecration to St. Joseph created by Father Donald Calloway, MIC.
+Attendees will be encouraged to undertake the Consecration to Saint Joseph created by Father Donald Calloway, MIC.